Friday, September 30, 2016

 SSG Sena is buried in the Brittany American Cemetery.

-PFC James F. Cervo
+PFC James Frank Cervo

-PFC James F. Cervo was born 17 Sep 1925 in Fairmont, West Virginia to Joseph and Mary Katherine (Barberio/Barber) Cervo.
+PFC James Frank Cervo was born 17 Sep 1925 in Fairmont, West Virginia to Joseph and Mary Katherine (Barberio/Barber) Cervo.
 His father was an Italian immigrant who worked in the steel and construction industries.

 James was drafted in November 1943 and sent overseas.
-He was assigned to H Company 116th Infantry fromthe replacement depot on 23 Jul 1944 and then 3 days later he was assigned to F Company 116th Infantry.
+He was assigned to H Company 116th Infantry from the replacement depot on 23 Jul 1944 and then 3 days later he was assigned to F Company 116th Infantry.
 James was promoted to PFC on 15 Aug 1944.
 On 7 Sep 1944 PFC Cervo was killed in action.

 PFC Cervo is buried in the Brittany American Cemetery.